Kamakura Komachi-dori Street 鎌倉小町通り

-From Tokyo Station, take the JR Tokaido Line to Kamakura Station.
-On most trains, you will have to transfer at Ofuna Station for the Yokosuka Line and get off at Kamakura Station.
-The trains take almost one hour from Tokyo Station or around 45 minutes from Yokohama Station.
+From Tokyo Station, take the JR Tokaido Line to Ofuna Station.
+Transfer to the Yokosuka Line and get off at Kamakura Station.
+The trains take almost one hour from Tokyo Station or around 30 minutes from Yokohama Station.

 Komachi-dori begins at the red torii gate to the left of the east exit of Kamakura Station.
 The road runs for about 350 meters parallel to Wakamiya-oji, the street that leads to the Tsurugaoka Hachimangu Shrine.

 With humble beginnings as a modest street market centuries ago, the area has transformed into a symphony of shopping and commerce.